AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-error-using-filter-in-list.md

 ---
-title: "Projects: Error when using filters on a product list"
+title: "Projects: Error when using filters on a project list"
 description: "If a user is viewing a project list and applies a filter, the list disappears and the user sees an error message."
 hidefromtoc: yes
 feature: Projects
 ---

-# Projects: Error when using filters on a product list
+# Projects: Error when using filters on a project list

 >[!NOTE]
 >